Last updated on May 21st, 2022

 In-patient units for children and adolescents are reporting informally that the number of eating disorder patients has dropped dramatically.
 We believe that is because of the success of early intervention and of FBT.
 Many of these units say they are integrating principles of FBT into what they do.
 From some parents' reports, more is needed in some places.

-A few health boards are also working on training staff to competently deliver a form of CBT (cognitive behaviour therapy) which has been developed and tested for eating disorders (commonly but inaccurately referred to as CBT-E).
-The NICE guideline lists this type of CBT as one of two options if a family-based approach isn't suitable.
+A few health boards have been training staff to competently deliver a form of CBT (cognitive behaviour therapy) which has been developed and tested for eating disorders (one form of which was developed by Christopher Fairburn and is called CBT-E).
+The SIGN guidelines for Scotland lists this type of CBT as one of the options for the treatment of anorexia, bulimia and binge-eating disorder.

 For adults suffering from an eating disorder in Scotland, my knowledge is very patchy.